Grace Harriet Spofford: Early life

 In 1905, Spofford graduated from Haverhill High School.
 She initially attended Mount Holyoke College, studying piano under William Churchill Hammond.
 Due to the lack of college credit for music study and the domestic work required of students, Spofford transferred from Mount Holyoke to Smith College, where she studied with Edwin Bruce Story and Henry Dike Sleeper.
-After graduating in 1909, she studied with Richard B. Platt in Boston for a year, then taught piano at Heidelberg University in Tiffin, Ohio from 1910 to 1912, giving public recitals in both places.
+After graduating in 1909, she studied with Richard B. Platt in Boston for a year, then taught piano at Heidelberg University in Tiffin, Ohio, from 1910 to 1912, giving public recitals in both places.

+Career

+Peabody Conservatory and Curtis Institute

 She spent the next twelve years in Baltimore at the Peabody Conservatory of Music.
-She earned teacher’s certificates in piano (1913) and organ (1916).
+She earned teacher's certificates in piano (1913) and organ (1916).
 She taught piano for several years and served as executive secretary of the Peabody from 1917 to 1924.
-She developed a lifelong friendship with Peabody colleague Elizabeth Coulson.
-They lived together and co-authored the 1916 book A Guide for Beginners in Piano Playing.
 Spofford also wrote music criticism for the Baltimore Evening Sun.
 She later wrote that her performing career was cut short by a ganglion cyst she attributed to over practicing, but "I was rather 'bossy' anyway, and loved administrative work."

 In 1924, she became the dean of the newly opened Curtis Institute of Music in Philadelphia, where she established the curriculum and started an international scholarship program.
+In September 1928, she would tell Musical America that women's position as performers, players, and singers is "now unquestioned," arguing that women have always been a "great, active, moving, vitalizing force in music," and note representation of women in the Curtis Institute faculty.

-She was forced to resign in 1931 after a conflict with director Josef Hofmann.
+Spofford was forced to resign in 1931 after a conflict with director Josef Hofmann.
+Henry Bellamann would replace her as dean.
+Following this, Spofford entered the field of "radio education," with the Peabody Bulletin saying she would "devote her efforts to that study of that work."